Skip to content

 Western Gailes

-This is links golf at its very best and the back nine is as hard as anywhere when the wind picks up.
+This is links golf at its very best and the back nine is as hard as anywhere in the country when the wind picks up.
 It usually blows from the west and makes the 17th hole one of the most difficult par fours you will ever tackle.

 History